Azure/iotedge/doc/ExternalProvisioning.md

-# External Provisioning in IoT edge
+# External provisioning in IoT Edge

-IoT edge supports a provisioning mode called `external` whereby the `iotedged` obtains the device's provisioning information by calling a REST API hosted on an HTTP endpoint.
+IoT Edge supports a provisioning mode called `external` whereby the `iotedged` obtains the device's provisioning information by calling a REST API hosted on an HTTP endpoint.
 The endpoint that is targeted by the `iotedged` is specified in IoT Edge's config.yaml file as follows:

 ```yaml